 Field-hunting tip

-Look in alkaline igneous rocks, specifically pegmatites and miarolitic cavities country — that is the host setting where calciohilairite typically forms.
+Look in alkaline igneous rocks, specifically pegmatites and miarolitic cavities country, the host setting where calciohilairite typically forms.
 If you start seeing aegirine, microcline, nepheline in float, you are in the right ground.
 Field specimens usually show a rhombohedral crystals, sometimes rounded or barrel-shaped habit, so train your eye for that shape before scanning the outcrop.